Keenlol/SKE_final_project_y1-1/README.md

 ### 95
 - An event-based game involving multiple ball objects colliding with one another and with multiple surfaces, one of which is a control-able and tilt-able paddles that can be oriented at an angle.
 - The paddle has an animation using math instead of pre-coding it frame by frame.
-- The ball linearly changes the color according to its kenetic engergy by following a set of color as a gradient.
+- The ball linearly changes the color according to its kinetic energy by following a set of color as a gradient.
 - A custom fonts drawn purely with turtle in which its height, width and spacing can be easily adjusted if needed to.
 - Includes an ending screen with a button that can restart the game as much as desired.
 -